-1. To your knowledge, were each of the services contracts in your purview entered into and performed in accordance with applicable laws and regulations?

-Please indicate the contract number(s) below which were not.

-2. To your knowledge, were any service contracts in your purview poorly performed because of excessive costs or inferior quality?

-Please indicate the contract number(s) below which were poorly performed.

-3. In your opinion, should any service contracts in your purview have been considered for the conversion of performance by direct hire employees?

-Please indicate the contract number(s) below that should have been considered for the conversion.

-4. In your opinion, should any service contracts in your purview have been considered for the conversion of an alternative acquisition approach that would better enable USAID to efficiently utilize its assets and achieve its public mission?

-Please indicate the contract number(s) below that should have been considered for the conversion.

-5. To your knowledge, do sufficient internal agency resources exist to manage and oversee service contracts effectively?

-6. To you knowledge, were any of the contractors providing inherently governmental services for any of the contracts in your purview?

-Please indicate the contract number(s) below that were providing inherently governmental services.

-7. Do you believe the Agency was giving special management attention to functions that are closely associated with inherently governmental functions?

-8. In your opinion, does the Agency have specific safeguards and monitoring systems in place to ensure that work being performed by contractors has not changed or expanded during performance to become an inherently governmental function?

-9. To your knowledge, were any of the service contracts in your purview using contractor employees to perform critical functions in such a way that could affect the ability of the agency to maintain control of its mission and operations?

-If yes, please indicate the contract number(s) of the contracts:

-10. To your knowledge, were there any additional contracted functions in your purview where the Agency may be at risk of over reliance of service contractors?

-If yes, please indicate the contract number(s) of those contracts:
+- I. To your knowledge, were each of the services contracts in your purview entered into and performed in accordance with applicable laws and regulations? - 2.
+To your knowledge, were any service contracts in your purview poorly performed because of excessive costs or inferior quality? - 3.
+In your opinion, should any service contracts, including PSCs, in your purview have been considered for the conversion of performance by direct hire employees? - 4.
+In your opinion, should any service contracts, including PSCs, in your purview have been considered for the conversion of an alternative acquisition approach that would better enable USAID to efficiently utilize its assets and achieve its public mission? - 5.
+To your knowledge, do sufficient internal agency resources exist to manage and oversee service contracts effectively? - 6.
+To your knowledge, were any of the contractors, including PSCs, providing inherently governmental services for any of the contracts in your purview? - 7.
+Do you believe the Agency was giving special management attention to functions that are closely associated with inherently governmental functions? - 8.
+In your opinion, does the Agency have specific safeguards and monitoring systems in place to ensure that work being performed by contractors, including PSCs, has not changed or expanded during performance to become an inherently governmental function? - 9.
+To your knowledge, were any of the service contracts including PSCs, in your purview using contractor employees to perform critical functions in such a way that could affect the ability of the agency to maintain control of its mission and operations? - 10.
+To your knowledge, were there any additional contracted functions in your purview where the Agency may be at risk of over reliance of service contractors? - 11.
+To your knowledge, were any service contracts in your purview poorly performed because of excessive costs or inferior quality? - 12.
+In your opinion, should any service contracts in your purview have been considered for the conversion of performance by direct hire employees?